Customer Satisfaction

 Find out how Kiosk Emoticon can help you create questions to understand general trends in customer satisfaction over time by administering NPS and CSAT surveys

-1. Questions to identify customer service issues that are most frustrating for customers
+2. Questions to identify customer service issues that are most frustrating to customers

-These are useful questions for evaluating the service performance
+These are useful questions to evaluate the performance of the support service.

 The customer is asked to answer questions such as: How is the customer service team doing?
 Are you satisfied with the service you have received?
 Are we offering fast and high quality service?

-The most useful surveys to answer the need to understand the value of the service provided are:
+The most useful questionnaires to identify the satisfaction of the service provided are:

 • Net Promoter Score (NPS)